 Robotics and Automation (Option)†

 How You Are Assessed

 Assessment on the programme is designed to measure and assess engineering technical and analytical skills as well as professional soft skills including oral and written communication, team working, long-life learning, problem-solving, project management, and planning and organisation.

 In addition to traditional exams, coursework assignments are used in a number of modules where students are required to work on their own or in small groups.
 They are designed to enable students to develop and show their understanding of the module content.
 Oral presentations are often included as part of coursework to provide opportunities for developing essential communication skills.

-Students are expected to complete an individual project in their final year of the degree course, providing an excellent opportunity for the student to pull together every aspect of their development during the course.
+Students are expected to complete an individual project in their final year of the degree course, providing an excellent opportunity to pull together every aspect of their development during the course.

-- GCE Advanced Levels: BBC, to include a minimum grade B in Maths
+GCE Advanced Levels: BBC, to include a grade B in Maths.

 Applicants will also need at least three GCSEs at grade 4 (C) or above, which must include English and Maths.
 Equivalent Level 2 qualifications may also be considered.

 If you have studied outside of the UK, and are unsure whether your qualification meets the above requirements, please visit our country pages for information on equivalent qualifications.